(buprenorphine) Buccal Film

 In an individual physically dependent on opioids, administration of an opioid receptor antagonist may precipitate an acute withdrawal.
-The severity of the withdrawal produced will depend on the degree of physical dependence and the dose of the antagonist administered.
-If a decision is made to treat serious respiratory depression in the physically dependent patient with an opioid antagonist, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.
+The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
+If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.

 BELBUCA is contraindicated in patients with:

 - Significant respiratory depression [see WARNINGS AND PRECAUTIONS]

 - Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment [see WARNINGS AND PRECAUTIONS]

 - Known or suspected gastrointestinal obstruction, including paralytic ileus [see WARNINGS AND PRECAUTIONS]

 - Hypersensitivity (e.g., anaphylaxis) to buprenorphine [see WARNINGS AND PRECAUTIONS, and ADVERSE REACTIONS]